pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 31](images/Slide31.png)

 The CV distributions are similar to what we saw in the DO experiment from the 2015 paper (median CVs values around 15%).
-There was no subgrouping by diet in the 2021 experiment.
+There was no diet effect in the 2021 experiment.
 The scatter plot grid shows the scatter plot of the average female protein intensities versus the average male intensities.
-There are a relatively small number of proteins having significant intensity differences.
+There are a relatively small number of proteins having significant intensity differences (there are over 5000 proteins in the plot).

 ---